eFinder

 “Marcel Fratzscher stated that AfD policies would harm their own voters.”

-INSUFFICIENT EVIDENCE — No evidence found in archive about Marcel Fratzscher's statements on AfD policies
+No evidence found in web search, Wikipedia, or cross-references about Marcel Fratzscher's statements on AfD policies harming voters.

 “The AfD advocates extremely neoliberal economic and fiscal policies, including tax breaks for top earners.”